 Vector Store RAG

-Learn how to build a Retrieval Augmented Generation (RAG) application using Astra DB and Langflow.
+Build a Retrieval Augmented Generation (RAG) application with Astra DB and Langflow.

-This starter project highlights the use of Astra DB in a vector RAG project, but this component is adaptable as a vector database for any Langflow project.
-For more information, see Astra DB in Langflow.
+This starter project highlights the use of Astra DB in a vector RAG application, but the Astra DB component is adaptable as a vector database for any Langflow project.
+For more information, see Create an Astra DB component in Langflow.

 Open Langflow and start a new project

-1. In the Astra Portal header, switch your active app from Astra DB to Langflow.
+1. In the Astra Portal header, switch your active app from Astra DB Serverless to Langflow.

-2. Click New Project, and then select the Vector Store RAG project.
+2. Click New Flow, and then select the Vector Store RAG project.

 This opens a starter project with the necessary components to run a RAG application using Astra DB.

-The ingestion flow is responsible for ingesting documents into the Astra DB database, and it has the following components:
+The load data flow ingests documents into the Astra DB database, and it has the following components:

-• A Files component that uploads a text file to Langflow.
+• A File component that uploads a text file to Langflow.

-• A Recursive Character Text Splitter component that splits the text into smaller chunks.
+• A Split Text component that splits the text into smaller chunks.

-• An Astra DB component that stores the text chunks in the Astra DB database.
-For more information, see Astra DB in Langflow.
+• An Astra DB component that stores the embeddings in the Astra DB database.

 1. Add your credentials to the OpenAI components.
 The fastest way to complete these fields is with Langflow’s Global Variables.